The Church of Jesus Christ of Latter-day Saints in Thailand: Missions

 The Thailand Bangkok Mission includes all of Thailand, Laos, and Myanmar (Burma), although Thailand is the only country within the mission with meetinghouses.
 Individuals and families not in proximity to a meetinghouse are served by the Thailand Bangkok Mission Branch.
-The mission office for the Thailand Bangkok mission will be located adjacent to the Thailand Bangkok Temple once completed.
+The mission office for the Thailand Bangkok mission is located adjacent to the Bangkok Thailand Temple.
+In June 2024, the mission was split resulting in an east and west mission.

 Temples

-The intention to build the first temple of the Church of Jesus Christ of Latter-day Saints in Thailand was announced by Thomas S. Monson on April 5, 2015 during the Church's general conference.
-Currently, the closest temple to the church members in Thailand is 1,000 miles away in Hong Kong.
-According to the artistic rendering, the temple will be 44,405 square feet and six stories.
-The temple is expected to be constructed in three to four years.
+The intent to build the church's first temple was announced by Thomas S. Monson on April 5, 2015, during general conference.
+At that point, the closest temple to the church members in Thailand was 1,000 miles away in Hong Kong.
+The temple is 48,525 square feet and six stories tall.
+The temple was dedicated on 22 October 2023 by Ronald A. Rasband.